isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-sand-fleas/index.md

 .
 In this article, I'll provide tips on how to get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) of sand [fleas](https://pestpolicy.com/how-do-i-get-rid-of-fleas-in-my-house-without-bombing/).
 - These tiny parasitic bugs inhabit humid beaches or coastal climates and they're known for their bite, itchiness, and difficulty to get rid of.
 - Sand fleas can bite both dogs and cats, as well as birds and humans.
 These itch-inducing bites can cause fatal infections or recurring skin conditions.
-So, inspect your pets, luggage, and home for sand fleas and undertake appropriate steps to prevent re-infestation.�Related:
+So, inspect your pets, luggage, and home for sand fleas and undertake appropriate steps to prevent re-infestation.Related:
 Flea Spray for Garden
 .